evanca/quick-portfolio/index.md

 Survey on Machine Learning Algorithms for SDN/NFV Automation  | 2nd author

 ## Experience
+**University of Maryland, College Park** | Auc 2022-May 2023
+- Teaching Assistanct
+- Advanced Data Structures(CMSC 420), Discrete Structures(CMSC 250)
+  * Conducted discussion session to promote the understanding to implement the algorithm.

 **Carnegie Mellon University** | Jan 2020-Jul 2020
+- Visiting Scholar
 - Full Scholarship for Intensive AI Program in CMU under the Ministry of Science and ICT
   * Developed a general model for chatbot with profoundly experienced in Natural language Processing (NLP)
   * Managed team and established architecture for a chatbot that satisfied user requirements